 - Factors that tie into your credit score.
 Your credit utilization is a major factor that Santander considers.
 The bank prefers a customer with low balances relative to their credit limit.
 Having many new card accounts may be a red flag, too, as it could indicate you’re desperate for credit.

-Santander Bank is not accredited with the Better Business Bureau, but it earns an A rating from the agency as of October 2020.
+Santander Bank is not accredited with the Better Business Bureau, but it earns an NR rating from the agency as of August 2021.
 Currently, 88% of its reviews are negative and it has over 200 customer complaints.
 Santander customers report difficulty opening accounts, signup bonuses that aren’t honored and unresponsive customer support.

-The company earns a Trustpilot score of 1.6 out of 5 as of October 2020.
+The company earns a Trustpilot score of 1.5 out of 5 as of August 2021.
 Many negative reviews report unreasonably slow customer service, difficulty getting fees reversed and inflexible company policies.